SHARP: Shared State Reduction for Efficient Matching of Sequential Patterns: Design

-After construing the PSD for the execution plan $G$, \sys organizes partial matches with the same bitmap $b'$ into a cluster \code{$C(b') = \{\rho | \texttt{PSD}(\rho) = b'\} | \rho \in PM(k)$} (line \ref{line:bitmap6}-\ref{line:bitmap7}).
-For instance, in \F\ref{fig:sharp_flow}, partial matches at state \code{SP(A)} are clustered into \code{$C([111])$}.
+After constructing the PSD for the execution plan $G$, \sys organizes partial matches with the same bitmap $b'$ into a cluster \code{$C(b') = \{\rho \in \code{PM}(k) | \texttt{PSD}(\rho) = b'\}$} (lines \ref{line:bitmap6}-\ref{line:bitmap7}).
 Whenever a new partial match is generated, \sys indexes it to the corresponding cluster.
 Due to the efficiency of bitwise operating instructions, PSD indexing locates the partial matches via a bitmap in \code{$\mathcal{O}(1)$} time complexity.
 Here, the number of clusters is bounded by the number of states (\ie nodes) in the execution plan \code{$G$}.
+We illustrated the above process of PSD assessment ( (Alg. \ref{alg:cluster})) with following example